Park City Plaza

 Park City Plaza (also known as 10 Middle Street) is an office building in Bridgeport, Connecticut.
 The building serves as the headquarters of the Trefz Corporation and their subsidiary company, Trefz Properties.
 It was designed by architect Victor Bisharat and finished construction in 1973.
 This 18-story modernist style building, at 213 feet tall, is the 2nd tallest building in Bridgeport.
 It was the tallest in the city upon completion.

 The building was renovated through 2016–2019 by Hoffmann Architects.

 Design

 Park City Plaza's base consists almost entirely of a parking garage which serves tenants and the public.
-The tower has two thin rectangular pieces that jut out from the southern and western faces of the building, extending upwards to the roof.
-Floor 18, the top floor, has a greater floor area than the rest of the building as it extends outward from the rest of the building below.
+The tower features two thin, rectangular pieces that protrude from the southern and western faces of the building, extending upward to the roof.
+The top floor has a greater floor area as it extends outward from the rest of the building below.

 The roof of the building has two digital signs on its east and western faces that display the current time and temperature at all times.
 The signs are mounted on the side of a mechanical penthouse.